Cheese Latkas Recipe. Gluten-Free-Friendly

 Posted on 29th of November, 2012 by Lévana

-I have my mother-in-law to thank for turning me on to cheese latkas, which she used to whip up anytime we tugged at her heartstrings, Chanukkah or not, and often for a light lunch, as they are only very lightly sweetened.
+I have my mother-in-law to thank for turning me on to cheese latkas, and indeed all latkas, which she used to whip up anytime we tugged at her heartstrings, Chanukkah or not, and often for a light lunch, as cheese latkas are only very lightly sweetened.
 With this recipe, your cheese latkas will be every bit as delicious as hers.
-Ricotta Latkas/Fritters are a huge Italian dessert favorite, and a snap to make.
+Ricotta cheese Latkas – Fritters are a huge Italian dessert favorite, and a snap to make.
 Like mini cheesecakes.
-Gluten-Free diners can enjoy them too!
+Gluten-Free diners can enjoy cheese latkas too!
 You will find them quite versatile, served as suggested here.

 Frying scaring you?
-Read my guidelines on frying first, Fear of Frying Therapy I trust you will feel empowered to do it more often, and maybe even enjoy it!
+Read my guidelines on frying first, Fear of Frying Therapy, which also includes several latkas recipes.
+I trust you will feel empowered to do it more often, and maybe even enjoy it!

 If you decide to serve the cheese latkas as a savory dish, reduce the sugar to just 2 tablespoons, skip the vanilla or rum, and add some thinly sliced chives, a good pinch of nutmeg and some ground pepper to the batter.
 Proceed just as instructed, and if desired, top them with thinly-sliced smoked salmon and a dollop plain yogurt.